lzap/lzap.github.com/content/posts/2019/testing-tls-ca-server-and-client-certs.md

 for mutual TLS without key password:

 * A self-signed CA
-* A server TLS certificate
+* A server TLS certificate with Subject Alternative Name
-* A client TLS certificate
+* A client TLS certificate with Subject Alternative Name

-All you need to do is to set SERVER_CN and CLIENT_CN variables and that's it:
+All you need to do is to execute a script (below) with two arguments: server and client common names:

     ./generate_example_certs server.example.com client.example.com password